CLOSE MENU

 Jane Taylor is an Improvement Advisor and Learning Designer.
 She supports learning collaboratives and innovation projects by providing expertise in improvement approaches and measurement.
 She has advised collaboratives for both adult and pediatric populations.
 She is interested in the integration of transformative learning, improvement science, and clinical improvement as well as engaging persons in their care.
 Jane has an Ed.D. from Columbia University, Teachers College in Adult Learning and Leadership.
 In her spare time, she plays the violin and is a competitive amateur ballroom dancer.
 Jane is a trusted friend and colleague to many; a sister, wife and aunt.

-Clinical Research Coordinator, Massachusetts General Hospital
+Clinical Research Coordinator II, Massachusetts General Hospital

-Senior Data Analyst, Massachusetts General Hospital
+Project Director, Massachusetts General Hospital